GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/papers/index.md

-Shalom Lappin (2023), [Assessing the Strengths and Weaknesses of Large Language Models](lappin_llms23.pdf), paper presented in the Cognitive Science Seminar of the School of Electronic Engineering, Queen Mary University of London, June 2023.
+Shalom Lappin (2023), [Assessing the Strengths and Weaknesses of Large Language Models](lappin_llms23.pdf), paper presented in the Cognitive Science Seminar of the School of Electronic Engineering and Computer Science, Queen Mary University of London, June 2023.

 Jean-Philippe Bernardy and Shalom Lappin (2023), [Unitary Recurrent Networks:
 Algebraic and Linear Structures for Syntax](bernardy-lappin23.pdf) in Shalom